A Zariski dense exceptional set in Manin's conjecture: dimension 2: Introduction

-The confirmed cases of the conjecture in dimesion $2$ including \begin{enumerate} \item singular cubic surfaces in $\bP_\bQ^3$ defined by $x_1x_2^2 +x_2x_0^2 +x_3^3 = 0$ (\cite{dBBD07}). \item toric varieties over number fields (\cite{BT-0}), such as non-singular del Pezzo surfaces of degree $\geq6$. \item non-singular del Pezzo surfaces of degree $4$ in $\bP_\bQ^4$ with a special kind of conic bundle structure (\cite{IBB11}). \item a particular case of Ch\^atelet surfaces over $\bQ$, which can be blown-down to a singular del Pezzo surface of degree $4$ (\cite{dBBP12}). \end{enumerate} The exceptional sets in all confirmed cases in dimension $2$ are not Zariski dense.
-On the other hand, it is shown in \cite[Section 9]{LT19} that for general smooth del Pezzo surfaces over number fields with anticanonical height, the exceptional set proposed in \cite{LST18} is not Zariski dense.
+The confirmed cases of Manin's Conjecture in dimension $2$ include \begin{enumerate}[(1)] \item the singular cubic surface in $\bP_\bQ^3$ defined by $x_1x_2^2 +x_2x_0^2 +x_3^3 = 0$ \cite{dBBD07}; \item toric varieties over number fields \cite{BT-0}, such as non-singular del Pezzo surfaces of degree $\geq6$; \item non-singular del Pezzo surfaces of degree $4$ in $\bP_\bQ^4$ with a special kind of conic bundle structure \cite{IBB11}; \item a family of Ch\^atelet surfaces over $\bQ$ \cite{dBBP12}. \end{enumerate} The exceptional sets in all confirmed cases in dimension $2$ are not Zariski dense.
+Moreover, it is shown in \cite[Section 9]{LT19} that for general smooth del Pezzo surfaces over number fields with anticanonical height, the geometric exceptional set proposed in \cite{LST18} is not Zariski dense.

-When $X$ is a del Pezzo surface of degree $1$, the above result is based on the assumption that rational curves in $\left|-2K_X\right|$ are parametrized by curves of genus $\geq2$, which is only known to be satisfied when $\overline{X}$ is general in moduli by \cite{Lubbes14}.
-So it is natural to ask the following question. \begin{ques}{\rm (\cite[Question 9.7]{LT19})} Let $X$ be a del Pezzo surface of degree $1$ and Picard rank $1$.
-Let $M$ denote the curve parametrizing rational curves in $\left|-2K_X \right|$.
-Does every component of $M$ have genus greater than $2$? \end{ques} The original idea in \cite{LT19} is to confirm the conjectural exceptional sets for all surfaces are Zariski non-dense by answering this question affirmatively.
-But in this paper, we give a negative answer to this question by constructing a counterexample, which is summarized in the following theorem. \begin{theo} Let $S$ be the surface defined by
+When $X$ is a del Pezzo surface of degree $1$, the above result is based on the assumption that the curve parametrizing all rational curves in $\lvert-2K_X\rvert$ is irreducible and of genus $\geq2$, which is only known to be satisfied when $\overline{X}$ is general in moduli by \cite{Lubbes14}, where $\overline{X}$ refers to the base change of $X$ to an algebraic closure (see \cite[Theorem II.1.2]{kollar2013rational} for the dimension of the parametrizing variety).
+So it is natural to ask the following question.

+\begin{ques}{\rm (\cite[Question 9.7]{LT19})} Let $X$ be a del Pezzo surface of degree $1$ and Picard rank $1$.
+Let $M$ denote the curve parametrizing all rational curves in $\lvert-2K_X \rvert$.
+Does every component of $M$ have genus greater than $1$? \end{ques} The original idea in \cite{LT19} is to confirm that the conjectural exceptional sets for all surfaces are Zariski non-dense by answering this question affirmatively.
+But in this paper, we give a negative answer to this question by constructing a counterexample, which is summarized in the following theorem. \begin{theo} Let $m\in\bZ^\ast$ be a nonzero integer and $S$ be the surface defined by